olincollege/SoftSysSecureSend/reports/report.md

 ![ServerOpen](https://i.imgur.com/iiRa7Eml.png)

-**Connecting a single client to the server and automatically sends the file to the server (to directory)**
+**Connecting a single client to the server and automatically "sends" the file to the server**

 ![SingleClient](https://i.imgur.com/g7FCmpIh.png)